 Water Parsnip is a moisture-loving native plant in the carrot family with crisp, sweet roots - just like a carrot!

-Water Parsnip is a perennial herb with delicious carrot like roots that thrives in wet and aquatic conditions.
+Water Parsnip is a perennial herb and native food with delicious carrot like roots that thrives in wet and aquatic conditions.
 The plants have a cluster of long, fleshy white roots that resemble small parsnips.
 The roots are crunchy and sweet and can be eaten raw or cooked.
 Use the roots any way you would a carrot, to which the Water Parsnip is related.
 They can be eaten raw and whole, shredded and added to salads or rice bowls, and cooked into soups and stir fries.

 WARNING: Water Parsnip resembles the highly toxic Water Hemlock and favors similar environments.
 Always take time to identify what you are harvesting and use extra caution when wild harvesting.